 To reduce the chances that messages from your domain are sent to spam or blocked by Gmail, follow the general best practices in this section.

-Ideally, send all messages from the same IP address.
-If you must send from multiple IP addresses, use different IP addresses for different types of messages.
+- Ideally, send all messages from the same IP address.
+If you must send from multiple IP addresses, use a different IP address for each type of message.
 For example, use one IP address for sending account notifications and a different IP address for sending promotional messages.

-Don't mix different types of content in the same messages.
-For example, you shouldn't include content about upcoming sales in purchase receipt messages.
+- Don't mix different types of content in the same message.
+For example, don't include content about promotions in sales receipt messages.

-Messages of the same category should have the same email address in the From: header.
-For example, messages from a domain called your-company.net might have From: headers like this:
+- Messages of the same category should have the same From email address.
+For example, messages from a domain called solarmora.com might have From addresses like this: